cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 We are basically querying the first wallet address that has not been used just yet, Indicated by `state: "unused"`.
 As we can see the wallet address value is: `addr_test1qpnjt8umuwr5f2y59avklhu8hd7h2uf4zfanxxr4nmqqsaw679hxgdmrtsjequ8ka27rm8366e6p7au9y89h6slmrjwskfmcef`

-Now we can finally request some `tADA` for the wallet address from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).
+Now we can finally request some `tAda` for the wallet address from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet).

-Once you requested some `tADA` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet), we can then check if it has arrived into our wallet like so:
+Once you requested some `tAda` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet), we can then check if it has arrived into our wallet like so:

 ```bash
 curl --request GET \